ploomber/core/doc/deprecation.md

 ## Deprecation warning with logger

 `deprecation_warning(telemetry, message)` is designed to facilitate the logging of deprecated features in your codebase.
-It throws warning messages and log the information about the name deprecated feature, the package name and version.
+It throws warning messages and log the information about the message, the current package name and version.

-We need to provide telemetry instance and the message string
+We need to provide telemetry instance and the message string:

 - telemetry, [Telemetry class](https://ploomber-core--65.org.readthedocs.build/en/65/telemetry.html)
 - message, str, the message to display

 ### Example

-In the jupysql project, we may import the existing telemetry instance and pass to `deprecation_warning`
+In the [jupysql](https://github.com/ploomber/jupysql) project, we may import the existing telemetry instance and pass to `deprecation_warning`

 ```
 from sql.telemetry import telemetry